Portugal for Medicare-Age Retirees: Healthcare, Tax, and the D7 Visa

 Worth considering if: you're splitting time, traveling frequently, or not yet fully settled.

-Compare International Insurance Plans →Getting There — The D7 Visa
+See which plans meet Portugal's D7 no-copay requirement →Getting There — The D7 Visa

 The D7 Passive Income Visa is the standard path for US retirees.
 Your Social Security and pension income qualifies.
 The bar to entry is modest — €920/month is attainable on Social Security alone for many retirees — and the path forward is clear: after 10 years of residency, you can apply for Portuguese citizenship.
 Both the US and Portugal allow dual citizenship, so you keep your American passport.